xurenlu/hyer/README.txt

   + extract MainText from HTML by specific a * link-threshold *
   + visit sites with cookie;

+==About Worker==
+    The Hyer Vertical Search run in mutltiThread mode and simulate a production line.First we define the <b>rules</b>,and we define <b>workers</b>.
+Each Worker run in a new thread.When workers finish  their task,Then ask the console-desk to fetch a new task.
+    A worker have a "skill";We bind each worker with a filter or a source or dbwriter and something else.
+Workers request console-desk to task;
+    Console-desk has a taskBus,hold on all tasks,watch over the production precess.
 == about VSR class ==
 VSR是vertical search crawler的简称。它运行各个 builder,builder则运行属于它的filters.